 The Permian Basin MPO Technical Advisory Committee (TAC) provides technical assistance and delivers recommendations to the Policy Board and Permian Basin MPO Staff.
 The Permian Basin MPO Executive Director chairs the TAC which includes professional staff who serve as representatives of the member agencies.
-The TAC meets at the Permian Basin MPO Offices the first Thursday of every month at 8:00 am, unless otherwise noted on the MPO website.
+The TAC meets at the Permian Basin MPO Office on the first Thursday of every month at 8:00 am, unless otherwise scheduled.